marciofrayze/rackstep/README.md

 # RackStep

-RackStep is (yet another) micro ruby framework for microservices and web development.
+RackStep is (yet another) micro ruby framework for web development.

 Main goals are:
 - be as simple as possible.
 - keep the source code small.
 - implement only the necessary; no overcomplications.
-- allow easy implementation of microservices.
 - be a pure object-oriented approach, avoiding DSLs and configuration files.